chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 > **DOCKS, LAKE, TAIL**

 - One of the Fang soldiers notes that

  1. Raya can now escape anywhere, they won't keep up with the boat
  2. they'll likely go to Talon next for the next Gem piece

-- Namaari commands not to pursuit;
+- Namaari commands not to pursue;
 	- Talon is strong and dangerous territory, we'll intercept after
 	- She chooses one of her elite soldiers to follow and spy on Raya #payme
 	- not to interfere.
 Just collect info
-	- She chooses a few more soldiers to warn the other tribe chiefs
-		- "But they won't listen to us, we're Fang"
-		- "They will, against a common enemy."
 - Namaari needs to head back to Fang to talk with her mother, Chief Virana
 	- she needs to know what Raya is really trying to do
 	- (Namaari doesn't actually understand the scroll she showed when she was younger)

 > **FADE TO:**